0x2152Yet/yet_another_motor_drive/README.md

 ## Yet Another Motor Drive
-Permanent magnet DC motor field effect motor drive software that supports both
-sensored and sensor-less operation.
+Field-oriented control motor drive software for 3-phase permanent magnet synchronous motors that supports both sensored and sensor-less operation.

 ### Overview
-This project contains the software that implements the field effect control (FOC) of a permanent magnet DC (PMDC) motor.
+This project contains the software that implements the field-oriented control (FOC) of a 3-phase permanent magnet synchronous motor (PMSM).
 Support is included for controlling the motor either using a physical shaft encoder ("sensors") or by estimating the motor's shaft angle using other sensed data ("sensor-less").

 At present, this software is configured to operate on an STMicro STM32F439 processor.
 The supported motor is a Segway I Series PT motor (these can be found on eBay).